A truthful interview with Hopium

 As for the CEO, Sylvain Laurent, he is confident for the future.
 He also thanked the Normandy region for their support.

-You can watch the interview on Youtube now (in French) or wait a couple of weeks for the subtitled version.
+You can watch the interview on Youtube now (with subtitles).

 Do you want to learn more about Hopium?
 You can read our latest article about the company here.